More Grizzly Tales for Gruesome Kids: Head in the Clouds

 Brian the "Butterfly Brain" is always daydreaming, which makes him forgetful.
-The last time his parents will see him every morning would be at breakfast because they will have to look for him hours later when he has not returned home because he is lost somewhere in town.
+The last time his parents will see him every morning would be at breakfast because they will have to look for him hours later when he does not return home because he is lost somewhere in town.
 One afternoon, he accidentally walks a different direction and stops in a field with two kites flying in the sky above him.
 He pretends to be a kite as he runs down a hill but a strong wind trips him up, and he falls over, snapping his head from his neck and launching it into a tree.
-He can still feel his body as if it is still connected together but his toes can feel sensations from his mouth and eventually found his head resting on bracken.
+He can still feel his body as if it is still connected together but his toes can feel sensations from his mouth and eventually finds his head resting on bracken.

 Headless Brian leaves the field and walks through the town, holding his head by his side.
 He enters a store named The Body Shop where the shop assistant examines his head, discovering it full of clouds.
 The shop assistant offers Brian a choice between switching heads with an available spare or waiting an hour to clean out the head.
 Brian chooses the latter option and receives a red ticket and an irreplaceable silver key.
 Brian enters the waiting room and daydreams that he is Rapunzel and tosses his hair for his prince to climb, throwing the key and ticket out of a window.
 When the shop assistant calls him for collection, Brian's body cannot find his ticket, but the shop assistant is hesitant to give him his head's box, no matter how much Brian begs.
 The shop assistant allows Brian to take the box home to wait for the eyes to open so that he can unlock it, but Brian returns home realising he cannot find his key either.
 The eyes in his head open and flinch at the giant clouds surrounding his face.